-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Brains Grow and Change , https://youcubed.org/weeks/week- 3-grade-1-2 Mindset Video day 3, Brains Grow and Change Square tiles playtime 10-15 min Play time with the manipulative Put up an image of a rectangle and ask if anyone built this shape.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video, Brains Grow and Change , https:// youcubed.org/weeks/week-3- grade-K/ Mindset Video day 3, Brains Grow and Change Square tiles playtime 10-15 min Play time with the manipulative Put up an image of a rectangle and ask if anyone built this shape.
 Tell them this is the shape we will study today.
 Have students walk about the room to see if anyone built a rectangle, emphasizing how we observe and learn.
-Square paper tiles, Framing Rectangles Handouts attached, or a square tile manipulative Framing Rectangles 45 min Create as many rectangles as you can with up to 12 square tiles in each rectangle.
-Draw each of your rectangles on grid paper.
-What if you put a different color border of tiles around each rectangle?
+Square paper tiles, Framing Rectangles Handouts attached, or a square tile manipulative Framing Rectangles 45 min Create as many rectangles as you can with up to 6 square tiles in each rectangle.
+What if you put a different col- or border of tiles around each rectangle?
 How many tiles are in your border for each of your different rectangles?
-Draw each of your rectangles on grid paper Square paper tiles, Framing Rectangles Handout attached, or a square tile manipulative Poster paper (optional) Glue (optional) Debrief Mindset Message 5 min Remind students of the video messages they heard - that there is no such thing as a math brain or a math person!
-Anyone can learn any level of math with hard work and effort!
+Square paper tiles, Framing Rectangles Handout attached, or a square tile manipulative Poster paper (optional) Glue (optional)

+Debrief Mindset Message 5 min Remind students of the video messages they heard - that there is no such thing as a math brain or a math person!
+Anyone can learn any level of math with hard work and effort! ------------------------- ------- --- --